callmecavs/bricks.js/README.md

 #### .resize()

 Used to bind the `resize` handler to the `window` resize event.
-The `pack` method will only be fired on resize _if the resulting screen size matches a different size parameter than the current one_.
+It should be called _only once_ - when creating your instance - to avoid event duplication, and ensure all potential resizing is handled.

-Note that it should only be called once, when creating your instance, to avoid event duplication, and ensure all potential resizing is handled.
+Note that the handler fires the `pack` method _only if the resulting screen size matches a size parameter other than the current one_.

 ```es6
 // bind the resize handler, using an existing instance